Get MindMirror AI

 Study Mode AI

 Study Mode is a MindMirror AI feature that enriches every perspective analysis with academic references, related theories, and real-world sources.
-It transforms casual reflections into research-grade explorations — useful for students, researchers, writers, and anyone who wants their thinking grounded in established knowledge.
+It transforms casual reflections and journal entries into research-grade explorations — useful for students, researchers, writers, professionals, and anyone who wants their thinking grounded in established knowledge rather than AI assertion alone.

 What Study Mode Does